cloudboostingservice/Dayrize-SRE-Study-docs/_sources/autoapi/app/controllers/products/index.rst

        get_product(product_id): Endpoint for retrieving a single product by ID. validate_product_fields(product): Validates the required fields in a product's data.

-   Dependencies:
-       Flask Blueprint, Flask request and jsonify for handling HTTP requests and responses.
-       Custom decorators for authentication and role-based access control. products service module for interacting with product data.
-       CustomError for error handling.

 Module Contents